Martin Wickramasinghe

 Lama Hewage Don Martin Wickramasinghe, MBE (commonly known as Martin Wickramasinghe) (මාර්ටින් වික්රමසිංහ) (29 May 1890 – 23 July 1976) was a Sri Lankan journalist and author.
-His books have been translated into several languages.
-Wickramasinghe is often acclaimed as the father of modern Sinhala literature.
+His books have been translated into several different languages.
+Martin Wickramasinghe is often acclaimed as the father of modern Sinhala literature.

 Early life

 Born Lama Hewage Don Martin Wickramasinghe, on 29 May 1890, in the town of Koggala (Galle District), as the only son of Lamahewage Don Bastian Wickramasinghe (father) and Magalle Balapitiya Liyanage Thochchohamy (mother).